MarkKozel/CompOrgEText/docs/CS131/CourseInformation.md

 ## Using these materials

-Click resource links in the **Navigation Bar** at the top-right of the **Main Content Area** to access a set of topics.
+Click resource links in the **NavBar** at the top-right of the **Main Content Area** to access a set of topics.

-Once a resource link is selected, use the **Sidebar menu** at the left of the **Main Content Area** to select a topic and topic unit to review.
+Once a resource link is selected, use the **Sidebar menu** at the left of the *Main Content Area* to select a topic and topic unit to review.

-Use the **Search** field at the top-center to find all references to a keyword.
+Use the **Site Search** field at the top-center to find all references to a keyword.

 The **Home icon/Title** at the top-left will return you to the CS 131 start page.